 - four years after a second conviction, and

 - permanently if you have three or more DWIs.

 When the driver injures someone while driving impaired, it is considered to be an “aggravated DWI” and is extremely serious.
 The penalties for aggravated DWI are up to $10,000 in fines, license suspension for 30 days, 12 to 36 months in jail, and monitored sobriety for four months after release.

 When You Need a DWI Lawyer

 North Carolina is a Zero Tolerance state and has severe punishments for DWI convictions.
 (A “zero-tolerance” policy is one that imposes a punishment for every infraction of a stated rule and forbids people in positions of authority from exercising discretion to fit the circumstances subjectively.
 They are required to impose a predetermined punishment regardless of individual culpability, extenuating circumstances, or history.

 A DWI conviction can change your life.
 Not only can you lose your driving privileges, but you could lose your job and your rights.
 When you are facing a DWI charge, the next step is contacting an experienced DWI attorney in Wake County.
-Quickly taking action by contacting a lawyer at the beginning of your arrest can help your case.
+Quickly taking action by contacting a criminal defense lawyer at the beginning of your arrest can help your case.
 Contact us at (919) 239-8448 as soon as possible to schedule a free consultation.
 We are here to help.